mediaupstream/invisible-js/readme.md

 ## Invisible.js

-### Make Stuff Invisible™ by transforming your input into Binary1 ...with a Twist.
+### Make Stuff Invisible™ by transforming your input into Binary ...with a Twist.

-By substituting2 a space and tab character with the resulting 1s and 0s we can achieve invisibility.
+By substituting a `space` and `tab` character with the resulting `1s` and `0s` we can achieve invisibility.

 Try it out online at http://mediaupstream.com/sandbox/invisible-js